Fast, affordable and 100% online.

 Get your Texas Insurance Adjuster License with our state-approved online course now.

-If you live in a state that doesn’t license insurance adjusters, you can practice with a Texas Designated Home State License.
+If you live in a state that doesn’t license independent insurance adjusters, you can acquire a Texas Designated Home State License.

 Steps to getting your insurance adjuster license: